NWChemEx/PluginPlay/dox/mainpage.md

 - [Terminology](@ref terms) details what SDE specific terms mean
 - [Overview](@ref sde_overview) provides a high-level overview of the SDE
-- [User Workflow](dox/workflow.md) details a typical workflow
-- [App Workflow](dox/AppFlow.md) details the basics of running an app as well as how to write simple "lambda apps"
-- [Common Tasks](dox/CommonTasks.md) explicitly details how to perform common computational chemistry tasks within an app

 Extending the SDE
 -----------------